 You should plan well what you are going to carry in your backpack in addition to the items to orient yourself, such as: a windbreaker and rainproof coat, a reusable water bottle to carry, sun hat, sunscreen, sunglasses.
 And outside the backpack, good footwear to take care of your feet during the long and demanding trekking in El Chaltén.

-c) Number of days to visit El Chaltén
+c) How Many days to visit El Chaltén

 Let’s keep it simple.
 If you have very little time, the trekking I recommend to do is the Fitz Roy and Los Tres lagoon.